dipdowel/rust-wasm-raf-template/README.md

 # Rust WASM requestAnimationFrame() template

-This is a template for a Rust / WASM project which needs to use `requestAnimationFrame()` to do animations on the HTML canvas.<br>
+This is a template for a Rust / WASM project which needs to use `requestAnimationFrame()` to do animations on the HTML canvas.
-The template is based on the [brilliant example](https://gist.github.com/sifyfy/2802e0e7f072c02b0268b123c73779e9) by [sifyfy](https://gist.github.com/sifyfy).<br>
+The template is based on the [brilliant example](https://gist.github.com/sifyfy/2802e0e7f072c02b0268b123c73779e9) by [sifyfy](https://gist.github.com/sifyfy).

 ## Live demo
 [See the template in action](https://rust-wasm-requestanimationframe-template.netlify.app/).<br>